 To recover your deleted files from a formatted Mac hard drive using Disk Drill:

-- Wait for the scan to finish.
-It may take several minutes, depending on the size of your drive.
+4. Wait for the scan to finish.
+The duration may vary depending on several factors:

 Option B: PhotoRec